Klest94/Bellatrex/ROADMAP.md

   available in the NiceGUI backend and `utilities.py`.
 - Stabilize the NiceGUI explorer, especially responsiveness and handling of multiple explanation windows.
-- Add pre-commit hooks for the Black, Ruff, mypy, and pytest checks now enforced in CI.
-- Add automated checks for README links before releases.

 ## Recently completed